 Determining the MTU to use for the L2TPv3 tunnel between the M-CMTS Core and the EQAM is a two step process.
 The first step is done as part of L2TPv3 session establishment (see Section 7) using the DEPI MTU AVPs.
 When the M-CMTS Core starts the session establishment with an ICRQ message it MUST supply the DEPI Local MTU AVP with a payload size that is the lesser of its receive capabilities and the receive capabilities defined by its lower layer.
-The receive capabilities of the M-CMTS Core are defined by its internal constraints, and any configured maximums.
+The receive capabilities defined by its lower layer.
 The receive capabilities defined by its lower layer is a calculation based on referencing the payload size constraints of the interface below which this tunnel is being created, as defined in Annex A.1.
 The M-CMTS Core MUST support an MTU size of at least 1500 bytes.
 The EQAM MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
-If the EQAM cannot meet this criterion then it MUST fail session creation by generating a CDN message.
-The EQAM needs to consider the same criteria in calculating its MTU.
+If the EQAM needs to consider the same criteria in calculating its MTU.
+The EQAM MUST support an MTU size of at least 1500 bytes, as calculated in Annex A.1.
+The EQAM MUST insert the DEPI Remote MTU AVP in the ICRP message with its MTU size.
+The M-CMTS Core MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
+If the M-CMTS core same criteria in calculating its MTU.
 The EQAM MUST support an MTU size of at least 1500 bytes, as calculated in Annex A.1.
 The EQAM MUST insert the DEPI Remote MTU AVP in the ICRP message with its MTU size.
 The M-CMTS Core MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
 If the M-CMTS Core cannot meet this criterion then it MUST fail session creation by generating a CDN message.

 The second step is to determine the MTU of the path between the M-CMTS Core and the EQAM.
 The M-CMTS Core MUST support a mechanism to prevent sending packets larger than the network MTU.
 This SHOULD be done using Path MTU Discovery, as described in [RFC 1191].
-Annex A.3. gives a brief overview of the Path MTU discovery protocol.
+Annex A.3 gives a brief overview of the Path MTU discovery protocol.
 Alternatively, this MAY be done via a static configuration option.
 Both the M-CMTS Core and the EQAM MUST have a way to statically configure an MTU for each L2TPv3 session.
 To avoid IP fragmentation, the M-CMTS Core and the EQAM MUST set the Don't Fragment bit (DF) in the IPv4 header for all transmissions into the L2TPv3 pseudowire.

-6.3 System Timing Considerations
+6.3 System Timing Considerations18

-To ensure proper system operation, the M-CMTS Core SHOULD utilize a timebase that is delayed by no less than 0 and no more than 100 clock cycles (approximately 10 $\mu$ s) of the master clock (10.24 MHz) compared to the time communicated via the DTI Client Test Port output.
+To ensure proper system operation, the M-CMTS Core SHOULD utilize a timebase that is delayed by no less than 0 and no more than 100 clock cycles (approximately $10 \,\mu$ s) of the master clock (10.24 MHz) compared to the time communicated via the DTI Client Test Port output.

 This time difference between the time communicated via the DTI Client Test Port output and the time reference applied by an M-CMTS Core is expected to be essentially constant.
-The requirements here do not preclude an M-CMTS Core from taking longer than 100 clock cycles to process the DTI conveyed time, but in that case, the M-CMTS Core would need to internally adjust the applied timebase such that it is delayed between zero and 100 clock cycles from the DTI conveyed timebase.
+The requirements here do not preclude an M-